-Limit of Indemnity: Public Liability: £ 50,000,000 any one event Pollution/Products Liability: £ 50,000,000 for all claims in the aggregate during any one period of insurance Employers' Liability: £ 50,000,000 any one event inclusive of costs Excess: Public Liability/Products Liability/ Pollution: £ 500,000 any one event Employers' Liability: £ 500,000 any one event Indemnity to Principals: e a standard Indemnity to use in respect of contractual Full Policy: The policy doo to for details o cuments should be referred of full cover.
+Your Zurich Municipal Insurance Our Reference AS/IND AS/IND Policy Number QLA-19AA02- 0043 Customer Name Hertfordshire County Council To Whom It May Co ncern oolicy expiry on tial features: have in force with this Insurance incorporating Public Liability £50,000,000 anu ana avant Pollution/Products Liability £50,000,000 any one event for all claims in the aggregate during any one period of insurance any one event inclusive of costs Employers' Liability , £50,000,000 any one event inclusive of costs Excess 0500.000 Public Liability/Pro Pollution ducts Liability/ £500,000 any one event Employers' Liability , £500,000 any one event Indemnity to Principals Covers include a standard Indemnity to Principals Clause in respect of contractual obligations.
+Full Policy uments should be details of full cover.